Blog

 }

-Although you this type can automatically be encoded and decoded in various ways, it can’t be persisted in AppStorage or SceneStorage.
+Although this type can automatically be encoded and decoded in various ways, it can’t be persisted in AppStorage or SceneStorage.
 This means that you can’t do this:

 struct MyView: View {